lbruun-net/memory-sensitive-cache-tmp/README.md

 - Fully concurrent
 - Evicts entries when the system is under memory pressure (see [Eviction](#eviction) below)
-- Optionally retains hard references to the most recently used X entries (see [Hard references](#hard-references) below)
+- Optionally retains hard references to the most recently used N entries (see [Hard references](#hard-references) below)

-### Eviction
+### Eviction when memory pressure

 The cache uses `SoftReference` to hold the values.
 This means that the values are eligible for garbage collection when the JVM is under memory pressure.
 The cache will grow until the point where the JVM needs to reclaim memory, at which point the garbage collector will start collecting the soft references and thus evicting entries from the cache.

-The JVM's garbage collector does not guarantee a fully predictable collection order of `SoftReference`s, but it is biased towards first-in-first-out.
+The JVM's garbage collector does not guarantee a fully predictable _collection order_ of the `SoftReference`s, but it is biased towards first-in-first-out (FIFO).
 This means that the oldest entries are more likely to be evicted first from this cache.

 Also, note that because garbage collection happens